Email FacebookTwitterMenu burgerClose thin

 • At least one blank page in your passport

-This visa is only good for 30 days and costs $35.
-However, people over the age of 55 can get an ER visa extension.
-You must have documentation of retirement in the United States and proof of funds to sustain your stay in Cambodia.
-You must also be 55 or older and may no longer be employed to qualify for this visa.
-This visa can last one, three, six, or 12 months.
-The six- and 12-month visas allow multiple entries.
+This visa is valid for 30 days and costs $35.
+However, individuals aged 55 and over can apply for an ER visa extension.
+To qualify, you must provide proof of retirement from the United States and demonstrate sufficient funds to support your stay in Cambodia.
+Additionally, you must be at least 55 years old and no longer employed.
+The ER visa extension can be issued for one, three, six or 12 months, with the six- and 12-month options offering multiple entries.

-While this visa is only good for one year, it can be renewed annually with a local travel agent.
-The ER visa extension costs $285 per year.
-Applicants must continue to prove that they have enough money to sustain their stay each time they extend.
-The travel agency you work with will handle all the paperwork and can typically get your visa extension within three days.
+Although the ER visa extension is valid for only one year, it can be renewed annually through a local travel agent.
+The cost of renewal is $285 per year, and applicants must continue to provide proof of adequate financial resources with each renewal.
+Your travel agent will manage all the necessary paperwork and typically secure the extension within three days.

 Housing Costs in Cambodia